CU-Robotics/buff-code/README.md

 # Buff-Code
 CU Robotics' development repo

-This project is a workspace with tools for building, installing and analyzing code on a robot. buff-code is desinged to run in an Ubuntu18 environment or on a Jetson device (you can also launch it in a docker container).
+This project is a workspace with tools for building, installing and analyzing code on multiple robots. buff-code is desinged to run in an Ubuntu18 environment or on a Jetson device (you can also launch it in a docker container).

 This repo provides a few tools that users should become familiar with.
 The tools are in the python3 package buffpy in the project's root.
-The two most useful tools are buffpy and run. buffpy is used to build/clean, install to a robot, ssh to a robot and hopefully soon flash a microcontroller. buffpy has been refered to as a digital house keeper.
-It's really just a collection of frequently used commands, calling buffpy is faster than typing out long commands.
-Although, the arguments might not fit your needs, sometimes you will have to type things out. run is another tool but run is used to... run code. run will read in a system config yaml or a python script and launch all the necessary programs.
+The two most useful tools are buffpy and run. buffpy is used to build/clean, install to a robot, ssh to a robot and hopefully soon flash a microcontroller. buffpy has been refered to as a digital mom.
+It's really just a collection of ros andlinux tools in a python CLI.
+The novel part of buff-code is the ability to debug and manage multiple robots.

+In addition to buffpy there is a tool called run. run will read in a system config yaml or a python script and launch all the necessary programs.
 The wiki has much more documentation on these so be sure to check it out.

 ## Quick start
 checkout the [Getting started wiki](https://github.com/CU-Robotics/buff-code/wiki/Getting-Started) for more details.